ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 VMware Solutions Shared On-Demand virtual data center resources are allocated as needed.
 Pricing is hourly based on the resource usage in the virtual data center.
 The following metrics are part of this plan.

+The standard storage policy pricing is the same as the 4 IOPS/GB storage policy.
+The number of IOPS/GB for the standard storage policy is not guaranteed.
+{:note}

 | Metric                                   | Frequency | Description |
 |:-----------------------------------------|:------------|:------------|
 | MAX_BASE_COST | Monthly | Instance price, which includes the edge gateway with five IP addresses. |